fluid-project/eleventy-plugin-fluid/README.md

 #### find

-Given an array of objects, finds the object within the array that has a specified property.
+Given an array of objects, this finds the first object where the specified property matches the given value.
+If the property is an array, it checks whether the array contains the value.
 Useful for finding an item in a [collection](https://www.11ty.dev/docs/collections/).

 ```nunjucks